paldhous/ucb/2015/dataviz/md_raw/class9.md

 WHERE type LIKE 'GENERAL%' OR type LIKE 'SKILLED%'
 ```

+Return to the `MAP VIEW`, and if necessary set use the visualization wizard again to restore the styling by facility `type`.

-Return to the `MAP VIEW`, open the `CSS` tab, and edit to the following:
+Now open the `CSS` tab, and edit to the following:

 ```CSS
 #healthcare_facilities {